garnajee/home-server/README.md

 - [CloudFlare Tunnel](https://github.com/cloudflare/cloudflared)

 Pay attention to not use CloudFlare tunnel for Jellyfin streaming, you may be banned for breaking TOS [term 2.8](https://www.cloudflare.com/en-gb/terms/).

+### Webhooks

+I provide some webhooks for Jellyfin.
+These webhooks are used for Discord and MS Teams.

 # License